 If you enjoy sewing you might like to try some of my other projects:

-If you are considering a House of Zandra kit or pattern or indeed any felt animal patterns then pin this article so that you can find it again later.
+If you are considering a House of Zandra kit or pattern or indeed any felt animal patterns then pin this article on Pinterest so that you can find it again later.

 Please let me know if you make any House of Zandra kits and how you get on with them.
 I love to read your comments and chat with you.